andersonku/thinking-with-paper/battle-plan-for-cold/README.md

 ## Afternoon
 - [ ] Eat the lunch prepared
 - [ ] Make peppermint or chamomile tea
+- [ ] Take a hot bath with Epsom salt
 - [ ] Go back to bed and listen to stories or Podcast
 - [ ] Wake up and pick up my kid and pretend everything is alright.

 ## Do
-* Drink lots of water
+* Drink lots of fluid
   * Soup
   * Tea
 * Sleep early

 ## Don't
-  * Go to places with lots of people. get infected with other stuff
+  * Go to places with lots of people and get infected with other stuff
-  * Eat sugary
+  * Eat sugary treats
   * Watch TV

+This list can also be useful if your significant other is sick.

 I will put this to a test the next time I am sick and review and refine it.